 Tennessee-American Water Company ("TAWC") is a public utility providing residential, commercial, industrial and municipal water service to approximately 78,000 customers in Tennessee.
-Pursuant to the Stipulation and Capital Riders approved in TRA Docket No. 13-00130, TAWC filed a Petition on December 30, 2015 regarding the calculation of the Production Costs and Other Pass-Throughs Rider ('PCOP") percentage rate.
+Pursuant to the Stipulation and Capital Riders approved in TRA Docket No. 13-00130, TAWC filed a Petition in Support of the Calculation of the 2016 Capital Riders Reconciliation along with the proposed tariffs on March 1, 2016.